Standard Poodle Lifespan

 Life Stages

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Standard Poodles have particular requirements based on their large size, minimal shedding level, and genetic predispositions to hip dysplasia and bloat.
+Standard Poodles sit in the large-size category, shed at a minimal level, and carry documented risk for hip dysplasia and bloat — those three factors drive most of the daily-care decisions.

 Senior Care